tofarr/servey/README.md

 TODO:
-* Finish aws integration
-* Test Coverage
+* Callables.
+Remote actions vs local actions?
 * Caching
 * Example / Mock interfaces - provide example inputs in action for documentation / mocking / unit test generation
+* Graphql Injection points.
+How to call an action with output from another action?
+* Test Coverage

 rate limiting needs persistence, but can be in access_control - maybe add to persisty goodies